 It is expected that all social activities support standards of good taste and refinement.
 Any group sponsoring an event or function will be responsible for any misconduct by its members or guests.

-Only Faulkner State students will be admitted to events.
+Only College students will be admitted to events.
 Each organization shall do whatever is necessary to check student ID cards for admission to events.
-Those people who are not enrolled at Faulkner State should politely be refused admission.
+Those people who are not enrolled at the College should politely be refused admission.
 Sponsoring organizations will make necessary arrangements through the Dean of Student Services.
 Campus security must be notified for on-campus activities.
 Sponsoring organizations are required to make necessary arrangements for physical needs with the Maintenance Department.
 Signatures of the advisor and Dean of Student Services are necessary on all job order requests.

 Any College organization planning a social event must register that event with the Dean of Student Services on the form available in that office.
 This must be done before the date of the activity (on or off campus).
 This form should be filled out completely, including advisor’s signature.
 Approved forms will be kept on file in the Dean of Student Services’ Office.
 All College events, on or off campus, will be approved by the Dean of Student Services only after the faculty advisor has approved them.

 Hours for Events

 Social events will be scheduled at a reasonable time that will not affect or hinder class attendance.

 The College does not, under any conditions, approve of the recreational use of alcoholic beverages.
 Public display, possession or the use of alcoholic beverages on campus is prohibited.
 No alcoholic beverage containers nor signs or other items referring to alcoholic beverages may be displayed on campus.